WillyEverGreen/JOURNI-AI-AI-Trip-Planner-/README.md

 - ✅ API keys are never exposed to the client (server-side proxy for Google Maps)
 - ✅ Auth0 handles secure authentication
 - ✅ Firebase security rules should be configured for production
-- ✅ CORS is properly configured in the Express server

----

 ## 🚢 Deployment